Poikilos/integratoredu/README.md

      ... g:yaml.org,2002:js/undefined>; &#x27;&#x27;
                                          ^
 ```
-* split-entry is not working yet
-* doesn't load new month on month change (keeps existing months lists instead, until restart)
 * trim values after loading (for example, family_id may contain spaces in quoted YAML string)
 * (!) keep only earliest time for date, so doesn't add multiple charges to family for same day if entered multiple times accidentally
 * can't load defaults using new use of scoping in has_setting